Muhammad Ali: Marriages and children

+Ali's daughter Laila was a professional boxer from 1999 until 2007, despite her father's previous opposition to women's boxing.
+In 1978, he said "Women are not made to be hit in the breast, and face like that."
+Ali still attended a number of his daughter's fights.
+Ali's daughter Hana is married to Bellator middleweight fighter Kevin Casey.
+Hana wrote about her father, "His love for people was extraordinary.
+I would get home from school to find homeless families sleeping in our guest room.
+He'd see them on the street, pile them into his Rolls-Royce and bring them home.
+He'd buy them clothes, take them to hotels and pay the bills for months in advance."
+She also said celebrities like Michael Jackson and Clint Eastwood would often visit Ali.

+Paternity claims

 Kiiursti Mensah-Ali claims she is Ali's biological daughter with Barbara Mensah, with whom he allegedly had a 20-year relationship, citing photographs and a paternity test conducted in 1988.
 She said he accepted responsibility and took care of her, but all contacts with him were cut off after he married his fourth wife Lonnie.
 Kiiursti says she has a relationship with his other children.
 After his death she again made passionate appeals to be allowed to mourn at his funeral.

 In 2010, Osmon Williams came forward claiming to be Ali's biological son.
-His mother Temica Williams (also known as Rebecca Holloway) launched a $3 million lawsuit against Ali in 1981 for sexual assault, claiming that she had started a sexual relationship with him when she was 12, and that her son Osmon (born 1977) was fathered by Ali.
+His mother Temica Williams (also known as Rebecca Holloway) launched a $3 million lawsuit against Ali in 1981 for sexual assault, claiming that she had started a sexual relationship with him when she was 12, and that her son Osmon (born 1977) was fathered by Ali when she was 17.
 She further alleged that Ali had originally supported her and her son financially, but stopped doing so after four years.
 The case went on until 1986 and was eventually thrown out as her allegations were deemed to be barred by the statute of limitations.
-According to Veronica, Ali admitted to the affair with Williams, but did not believe Osmon was his son which Veronica supported by saying "Everybody in the camp was going with that girl."
-Ali biographer and friend Thomas Hauser has said this claim was of "questionable veracity".
+According to Veronica, Ali admitted to the affair with Williams, but did not believe Osmon was his son, which Veronica supported by saying: "Everybody in the camp was going with that girl."
+Ali's biographer and friend Thomas Hauser has said this claim was of "questionable veracity".